aler9/dctk/README.md

 #### Testing

-If you want to edit this library and test the results, you can you automated tests through:
+If you want to edit this library and test the results, you can you automated tests with:
 ```
 make test
 ```